Chudleyj/C-Gravity/README.md

 ```

 ### Windows:
-On Windows it is more complicatied to build this, but possible (I originally built this on Windows):
+On Windows it is more complicatied to build this, but possible (I originally built this on Windows): <br>
-You will need to setup http://glfw.org/download.html .
+You will need to setup http://glfw.org/download.html . <br>
 If you do not know what you are doing, I reccomend visiting https://learnopengl.com/Getting-started/Creating-a-window as the instructions here are better than I can provide.

 ### Mac: